Neil Morris – Principal Investigator

 Laura Czerniewicz – Principal Investigator

-Associate Professor Laura Czerniewicz became the first Director of the newly formed Centre for Innovation in Learning and Teaching (CILT) in August 2014.
+Laura Czerniewicz is presently an Associate Professor (and a full Professor in January 2019).
+She became the first Director of the newly formed Centre for Innovation in Learning and Teaching (CILT) in August 2014.
 Appointed as the first director of the Centre for Education Technology (CET) in 2005, Laura was behind UCT’s first educational technology policy and at the forefront of bringing technology more firmly into the classroom in a traditional university.
 In 2010, she was seconded to run OpenUCT, spearheading the open scholarship agenda, (including the UCT Open Access policy and repository) and then mainstreaming the work into the university library.

 Alan Cliff – Co-Investigator